The 10 Best How to Quilt Classes

 The quilt uses 5″ precut squares which eliminates most measuring and cutting and makes this class budget-friendly because you don’t need to spend money on specific quilting tools.

 Instead of machine quilting, this class has you tie the quilt layers together.
 Plus, the Charming Baby Quilt does not call for binding, another scary feature for new quilters.
-Rather, the it’s turned and topstitched.
+Rather, it’s turned and topstitched.

 Even if you’ve never sewn anything before, Learn to Quilt will take you from start to finish making a Charming Baby Quilt.
 It’s an excellent course to take along side a young person who’s interested in learning to quilt.